Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Cloning

 * Clone an environment with the exact same configuration
-* Useful for deploying a “test” version of your application
+* Useful for deploying a "test" version of your application
 * All resources and configuration are preserved:
   * Load Balancer type and configuration
   * RDS database type (but the data is not preserved)